 The point is, times can come up in your life when you’ll need a tuxedo instead of your work suit.
-So whether you wait until that occasion comes or you want to get ahead of the game, you’ll need to know how to buy this kind of custom suit.
+So whether you wait until that occasion comes or you want to get ahead of the game, you’ll need to know how to buy this particular kind of custom clothing.
 That’s what this guide is for.

-Choose a Custom Tux
+Choose A Custom Tuxedo

 If you’re confused about the difference between a tux and a nice suit, the main distinction is satin details on the tux.
-You’ll find this fabric on the lapel of the jacket, and it can also be a detail on the pockets, buttons and pant legs.
+You’ll find this fabric on the lapel of the jacket, and it can also be a detail on the pockets, buttons, and pant legs.